The Gluing Property

-Before proving the consistency of the $\omega$-gluing property (Theorem~\ref{MainTheorem} below) let us pose an attractive conjecture, which is a strengthening of Lemma~~\ref{lem;conditions-in-k-inv-H}: \begin{conjecture} Let $j \colon V[G] \to M[H]$ be an ultrapower embedding with critical point $\kappa$, such that $j \restriction V$ is a normal iteration using normal measures.
+Before addressing the consistency of the $\omega$-gluing property (Theorem~\ref{MainTheorem}) let us pose an attractive conjecture, which is a strengthening of what we show in Lemma~~\ref{lem;conditions-in-k-inv-H}: \begin{conjecture} Let $j \colon V[G] \to M[H]$ be an ultrapower embedding with critical point $\kappa$ such that $j \restriction V$ is a normal iteration using normal measures.